 Most people would have wanted to go home and not even speak to anyone.
 Instead, he laughed and played with his kids and as seen here even held a football for his son to kick a field goal.
 If kids are looking for a professional athlete to look up to, they can find no one better than this man.
 Drew Brees makes me very proud to be a New Orleans Saints fan.”

 Perhaps his children knew how big this loss was for their father, but it’s quite possible they had no clue because of how Brees handled the situation.
-In fact, Brees has been quoted before reminding people that at the end of the day, it’s a game.
+In fact, Brees has often reminded people that at the end of the day, it’s a game.

 The true character of a man reveals itself in the most challenging and difficult moments.
 Children young and old pay attention and take Dad’s lead.